gaiaehr/gaiaehr/lib/Matcha/README.md

 ##MatchaAudit Class:
 A extra feature if you want that Matcha records every injection to the database this includes INSERTS, UPDATE and ALTER.
 Perfect to Medic and Accounting applications.
+Recently we integrated some goodies:
+ - Browser detection to fire up FirePHP or ChromePHP

 ##MatchaCUP Class:
 The precious tea, this class will handle all your CRUD (Create, Read, Update and Delete) to your database